Capstone Investment Advisors

-Capstone Investment Advisors LLC (Capstone) is an American investment management firm headquartered in New York City with 10 additional offices in Europe and Asia.
+Capstone Investment Advisors LLC (Capstone) is an American investment management firm headquartered in New York City with 9 additional offices in the United States, Europe and Asia.
 The firm specializes in volatility arbitrage which involves volatility and derivatives trading in various markets.

 Background

 Paul Britton, a native of Epsom in the United Kingdom graduated in 1994 from the London Metropolitan University and worked for Saratoga Limited, an options trading firm of Vincent Viola.
 He was a trainee trader who traded options on the London International Financial Futures and Options Exchange.
 During the 1997 Asian financial crisis and 1998 Russian financial crisis, he profited significantly.
 He was influenced by Thomas Peterffy and Timber Hill who were among the first to embrace algorithmic trading and its use in global volatility.
 In 1999, he, David Segel and several partners performed a management buyout of Saratoga and changed its name to Mako Global Derivatives.

 In 2001, Britton moved to the United States to establish its US operations.
 Shortly after, Britton witnessed the September 11 attacks from the New York Mercantile Exchange building which was slightly damaged from the attacks.

 In 2004, Britton performed a management buyout of Mako Global Derivatives' U.S. operations establishing a Capstone as a new independent entity.
 It was originally established as a proprietary trading firm but in 2007, it started accepting outside capital and changed to a hedge fund structure which would focus on volatility strategies.

 In 2007, Capstone also established a broker-dealer entity named Capstone Sales Advisors (renamed to Capstone Global Markets LLC in 2009) but it was closed on June 30, 2011.
 Due to the Madoff investment scandal that involved broker-dealers, investors wanted a platform free from conflict of interest so Capstone closed its broker-dealer business to focus on its investment business.

 In October 2007, Capstone acquired a portfolio of distressed derivatives from RV Capita which was undergoing difficulties due to the 2008 financial crisis.

 During the 2008 financial crisis, Capstone was well positioned.
 It made strong returns in January 2008.
 As a result, more investors put more cash into the firm.
 At this time, the firm believed the VIX had a ceiling and would rarely go above 40.
 However the Bankruptcy of Lehman Brothers led to the VIX going above 80 and the firm had to buy back its exposure at 65.
 As a result, Capstone made large losses and its assets shrank by several hundred million dollars.
 However the firm survived thanks to an investment from a big European client.